OpenMOSS/MOSS-Audio-Tokenizer/README.md

 </p>
 <br>

-### LibriSpeech Speech Metrics (MOSS Audio Tokenizer vs. Open-source Tokenizers)
+### LibriSpeech Speech Metrics (MOSS-Audio-Tokenizer vs. Open-source Tokenizers)

-The plots below compare our MOSS Audio Tokenizer model with other open-source speech tokenizers on the LibriSpeech dataset, evaluated with SIM, STOI, PESQ-NB, and PESQ-WB (higher is better).
+The plots below compare our MOSS-Audio-Tokenizer model with other open-source speech tokenizers on the LibriSpeech dataset, evaluated with SIM, STOI, PESQ-NB, and PESQ-WB (higher is better).
 We control the bps of the same model by adjusting the number of RVQ codebooks used during inference.

 <br>